 Because of this, a very large percentage of people with HSV-1 aren’t even aware that they’re infected.

 However, typical visible herpes symptoms include visible cold sores and lesions on or around the mouth, fever, tingling on the mouth or lips, headache, etc. (especially during an initial outbreak).

 Of course, unless you suspect you may be suffering from an initial outbreak, it's best to just keep your eyes peeled for visible lesions.

 Unfortunately, it's not a myth.
-HSV-1, or oral herpes, is spread through direct contact, which means it is possible to become infected if you kiss a person that has the virus—even if the person you kiss isn't experiencing an outbreak.
+HSV-1, or oral herpes, is spread through direct contact, which means it is possible to become infected if you kiss a person that has the virus.

 It’s important to understand that HSV-1 and HSV-2 are different types of the herpes virus.
 While HSV-1 is extremely common and primarily appears on and around the mouth, it can be spread to the genitals if you receive oral sex from someone with an outbreak (or give someone oral sex while you have an active outbreak).

 HSV-2 (more commonly referred to as genital herpes) usually only affects the genitals and is very rare in other parts of the body.

 In short, yes, you can get herpes from kissing.
 In fact — and unfortunately — kissing is one of the most common ways that oral herpes spreads.